6—About being a gay Mormon Fundamentalist

-Fran: But don’t Mormons believe you’ll go to Hell?
+Fran: But don’t all Mormons believe gay people go to Hell?

 Me: We don’t go to Heaven or Hell.
 We inherit the degree of glory that we can abide. ¹ I see life on Earth as a school.
 Children are taught what’s right and wrong and they learn facts and problem-solving.
 We learn through experience too.
 Children are assigned to a class that reflects their ability, often depending on the grades they scored the previous year.
 Some children may be naturally gifted or receive more parental support, they may have had a better or worse teacher than some others.
 We are born in circumstances that reflect what happened in the pre-existence ² , whatever that is.

 At the end of the final year, students sit an exam.
 God does not send us to Heaven or Hell any more than a teacher or examiner gives a grade because of personal bias.
 In the next world we will be where we can be.
 It will be where we feel the most comfortable.
 I know people who love gay clubs and wait all week to go.
 To me, those are Hell.
 So at the resurrection we get the glory we can abide, that suits us, according to our disposition and work here.
 I don’t think it’s punishment.
 And if there is punishment, it might not be what we think it is.